jccurtis/myenv/OS/macOS/README.md

 Set `Preferences>General` at the bottom `Load Preferences from a custom folder or URL` to `~/repos/unix-setup/macOS` (this directory).

+## VSCode

+Install Settings Sync.
+Setup to login to github (see preferences).
+Find your gist [here](https://gist.github.com) (if you have your settings already sync'd) or create a gist to target.
+If you already have a settings gist use the command pallette to Download them.
+Otherwise manually upload them to start.

 ## Adobe

 ```bash